 On the right-hand side are the fridge and the wardrobe cabinet.
 On the wall is the mounting hardware for a flat-screen TV or computer monitor.
 The roomy storage bins are mounted high to keep them from spoiling the view, but they are easy enough to reach into.
-On the outside

 The big hood took quite a tug to get open, and it needed a bit of a push to close, too.
 Nothing a 200-pound driver can't handle, but someone leaner might have a bit of a hard time checking the oil.